 More than half of classics graduates are in full-time employment six months after graduating.
-Popular areas of work include marketing, human resources and industrial relations, and teaching.
+Popular areas of work include marketing and PR, human resources, business and teaching.

 Almost a third of graduates go on to further study or combine further study with work.
 Some graduates choose to specialise in a particular area of their degree, while others undertake vocational or professional training.

 |Working and studying||7.4%|